Surb22/2021_Spring_finals-1/README.md

 H1: The government in power was not biased towards citizens from any particular nation while certifying the Labor Condition Applications

-Hypothesis 3: To test whether market value of an organisation has any impact on the DOL(Department of Labor) certifying the Labor Condition Applications.
+Hypothesis 3: To test whether market value of an organisation has any impact on the rate of the Labor Condition Applications being certified by the Department of Labor.

 H0: Market value of an organisation has an impact on the number of Labor Condition Applications being certified by the department of  Labor.